EthanVIII/rusted-bf/README.md

 # Rusted brainfuck 🧠
-A simple rust interpreter for brainfuck written in <150 lines of rust.
+A simple rust interpreter for brainfuck written in <150 lines of Rust.

 Implements a version with 8-bit unsigned integers as cell values and 30,000 memory addresses.